-How to Find the Most Affordable Car Insurance in Kentucky
+How to Find Affordable Car Insurance in Kentucky

 In Kentucky, the average auto insurance price is $2,050 per year, which is almost 44 percent higher than the national average.
 To say the folks in the Bluegrass State need a break on their car insurance is an underestimate.
 They need many, many breaks.
 Lucky for them there are tips and strategies for lowering car insurance premiums.
 We’ll discuss all that later on.
 First, we’ll take a look at car insurance in Kentucky.

 If you ever cause a car crash, liability insurance pays for other people’s injuries and property damage, up to your liability limit.
 Each state has liability requirements for drivers in their state.
 In Kentucky, the state minimum liability requirements are $25,000 bodily injury liability coverage per person, $50,000 bodily injury liability coverage per accident and $10,000 property damage liability coverage per accident.
 The cost for the minimum liability requirements in Kentucky is an average of $1,062 per year.

 Choosing a more robust policy with collision and comprehensive coverages and $1,000 deductibles would cost almost $1,839 or maybe more.

 Collision insurance is coverage that helps to repair or replace your car if it is damaged in an at-fault accident with another vehicle or object such as a fence or a tree.
 Comprehensive auto insurance covers events that aren’t covered by collision coverage.
 These events include fire, theft, vandalism and damages from weather such as a hailstorm, a windstorm, a hurricane and a tornado.